yazi-rs/plugins/mime-ext.yazi/README.md

 ## Advanced

-Or you can customize it in your `~/.config/yazi/init.lua`:
+You can also customize it in your `~/.config/yazi/init.lua` with:

 ```lua
 require("mime-ext"):setup {